ADS Building & Remodeling

 Everything in Lead Engine, plus

-• 50 geo-landing pages (10 suburbs × 5 services)
+• 100 geo-landing pages (20 suburbs × 5 services, AI-generated and human-reviewed)

-• AI chat widget (24/7 lead qualification)
+• AI chat widget (24/7 lead qualification, books estimates into Google Calendar)

-• Interactive before/after gallery + "Style Quiz"
+• Interactive before/after gallery + "Style Quiz" (recommends a service path)

-• CRM integration (Pipedrive or HubSpot)
+• CRM integration (Pipedrive or HubSpot) with auto lead-scoring

-• Auto-responder email sequences (5-touch nurture)
+• Auto-responder email sequences (5-touch nurture, AI-personalized)

-• Google Reviews API auto-display
+• Google Reviews API auto-display + sentiment analysis

 Monthly growth stack